DamienWatson/Checklist-Vue2/README.md

 # Checklist Vue2

 This is a simple checklist that was built as part of a code challenge.
+Initially built in codepen, updated to run locally using CDNs.